gradientinstitute/aboleth/README.rst

 Installation
 ------------

+**NOTE**: Aboleth is a *Python 3* library only.
+Some of the functionality within it depends on features only found in python 3.
+Sorry.

 To get up and running quickly you can use pip and get the Aboleth package from `PyPI <https://pypi.python.org/pypi>`_::